Vrado/trinkmalwas/README.md

 # trinkmalwas

-Simple MEAN Stack Application for educationak purposes.
+Simple MEAN Stack Application for educational purposes.
-Application was created within 3 Weeks for a univerity project.
+Application was created within 3 weeks for a univerity project.